0danny/re47/README.md

 This repository contains the decompilation project for Hitman Codename 47 (2000).
 The goal is to reconstruct the source code from the original game binaries in a way that it can be compiled into a working executable.
 This project is an effort for game preservation.

+## Socials

+Join the discord server and track the progress! - https://discord.gg/fnYg2sM3uV

 ## Status
 Below each of the files in the decomp is discussed along with a percentage indicator of the progress.